Healthy Homes Assessment Silverstream

 Draught Stopping Silverstream

-If you are able to feel external air entering or the sound of a clear draught emanating from a crack or a gap and you can feel it, it’s likely a crack or hole which requirements sealing in any way.
-Cracks and gaps that are large should be fixed permanently.
-Any gaps greater than 3mm that allow air in or out into the home require the sealing.
-For instance, if an open fireplace isn’t in use it can cause draughts and should be blocked from.
-Property managers and landlords are responsible for ensuring that draughts from the fireplace are removed as far as possible.
+If you can feel external air entering or a clear draught from a hole or gap, then it’s probably a gap or an opening that needs sealing in some way.
+Large cracks and gaps should be permanently stopped.
+The gaps that exceed 3mm that let air in or out of your home need seals.
+For example, if an open fireplace isn’t being used, it can cause draughts and should be blocked off.
+Property managers and landlords are accountable for ensuring that draughts from the fireplace are removed as far as possible.

-You don’t require to block off gaps or holes in the construction.
-For example, tiny gaps around windows and doors might be necessary to allow for movement within the building as the home is heated and cools so that they are able to be closed and opened rather than being stuck.
-We will test all doors and windows as part of our Healthy Homes assessment of your rental property.
+You don’t require to block off gaps or holes which are part of the construction.
+For instance, small gaps around doors and windows may be required to allow movement of the building when the home warms and cools in order to let them be closed and opened rather than securing.
+We will check all windows and doors in an Healthy Homes assessment of your rental property.

 draught stopping building inspections